Skip to main content

 *** All elective courses require permission from the instructor and prior approval from an MEM director.

-MEM students take part in an industry-sponsored internship to satisfy the ENGG 390: MEM Project course requirement, usually during the summer term following their first year.
-The internship may focus on engineering or management or both, and the project should define a practical need, conceive and evaluate potential solutions, describe appropriate analytical, experimental, and economic evaluations, and provide recommendations for further action.
-Students must enroll for ENGG 390 during the same term as their internship, and may not enroll in any other course while taking ENGG 390, without approval from an MEM director.
+In addition to coursework, MEM students take part in a capstone project, typically in the form of an industry internship, to satisfy the ENGG 390: Master of Engineering Management Project requirement, usually during the summer term following their first year.
+The capstone project typically focuses on both engineering and business practices.
+The project should define a practical need, conceive and evaluate potential solutions, describe appropriate analytical, experimental, and economic evaluations, and provide recommendations for further action.
+Students must enroll for ENGG 390 during the same term as their capstone project, and may not enroll in any other course while taking ENGG 390, without approval from an MEM director.

-Residency & Program Duration
+• Residency & Program Duration

-Sample Program Plans
+Sample Program Plan

 Standard Curriculum Sample Plan